kemjensak/nvidia_isaac-sim_ros2_docker/README.md

 In order to run the container, you can run it manually as shown below or run the bash script ``run.sh``.<br>

 # Specifications
-This repository has been run with the following specifications:
+This repository has been run with the following host specifications:

 OS: ``Ubuntu 24.04.1 LTS``*<br>
 RAM: ``32 GB``<br>